fredrikwarngard/Feature_extraction_from_an_SMT_problem/SMT-project/Execution_space/README.txt

-Scripts are found in the "scripts" folder
+Scripts are found in the "scripts" folder.
+Place one directly in the Execution_space and not in a subfolder to run it.

 To run the benchmarks:
 Make sure that the scrambler program and that the run_scrambler are both in the Execution_space folder, and not in a subfolder.